HOLY CROSS MONASTERY

 On Saturday, October 21st, Karon and Jeff Huebel of Lumberton became Oblate Novices of the Monastic Community.
 Please pray for them as they discern God's call in their lives.
 We are glad to have them as members of Holy Cross.

-For the past week we have been busy surveying the damage to the Retreat House and Monastery and salvaging whatever is possible.
+For the past week (early September 2017) we have been busy surveying the damage to the Retreat House and Monastery and salvaging whatever is possible.
 We traded our habits for hazmat suits as we went into the buildings.
 We are temporarily living in a Rectory in Silsbee.
 The address is above.
-We shall have a donate button on the website soon, if you wish to make a donation.
+There is a donate button above, if you wish to make a donation.
 We appreciate your prayers and support.

 The Retreat House is closed until further notice and all events are cancelled.
 More information will be forthcoming as we are apprised of what is happening.
 Below you see some of the damage wreaked by the floodwaters, which reached about 8 feet high inside every building.
 If you click on an image you can view an enlarged version of the snapshots here.